andreasbm/readme/README.md

 ### Description

-The template looks like this:
+The description template adds a description to your readme and looks like this:

 <p align="center">
   <b>Generate pretty README.md files with your new superpowers!</b></br>